How Immune Cells Could Guide Cancer Treatment Decisions

 When the researchers looked at the type of treatment patients received, they found different impacts.
 For patients who underwent chemoradiation, high levels of several specific subsets of immune infiltrates tied to significantly better survival rates.
 This was not the case for patients who had surgery, when all but one of those subtypes had an impact on survival.

 “This study suggests we could potentially use characteristics of tumor-infiltrating lymphocytes to select patients for treatment — who might need chemoradiation and who should have their cancer cut out,” says study author Gregory T. Wolf, M.D., professor and chair emeritus of otolaryngology – head and neck surgery at the University of Michigan Medical School.

-Wolf leads the Head and Neck Specialized Program of Research Excellence (SPORE) grant at the University of Michigan Comprehensive Cancer Center.
+Wolf leads the Head and Neck Specialized Program of Research Excellence (SPORE) grant at the University of Michigan Rogel Cancer Center.
 His team of researchers has collected tissue samples and followed up long term with about 1,800 patients who were treated for head and neck cancers.

 Survival rates in head and neck cancer cases have not improved much in recent years, despite new therapy options.
 Researchers think that certain therapies may be helping some patients but hurting others.
 The challenge: how to direct the right therapy to the right patient to get the best outcome.

 “Matching the biology of a tumor to treatment is important for improving survival rates,” Wolf says.
 Traditionally, clinical features — the cancer’s location or stage, for example — drove the decisions.
 Now, emerging tools and molecular markers are refining that decision matrix.